 Ελληνικά English 中文 Tiếng Việt Català Italiano Čeština العربية Euskara Eesti Galego Español Русский Nederlands Português Norsk (Bokmål) Türkçe Lietuvių ไทย Română Polski Français Bahasa Melayu Hrvatski Deutsch Dansk فارسی हिन्दी Suomi Magyar 日本語 עברית Nynorsk Српски / Srpski 한국어 Svenska Slovenčina Українська Slovenščina

-San Marino (/ˌsæn məˈriːnoʊ/ (listen); Italian: [san maˈriːno] in careful speech, more usually [sam maˈriːno]), officially the Republic of San Marino (Italian: Repubblica di San Marino), also known as the Most Serene Republic of San Marino (Italian: Serenissima Repubblica di San Marino), is an enclaved microstate surrounded by Italy, situated on the Italian Peninsula on the northeastern side of the Apennine Mountains.
+San Marino (/ˌsæn məˈriːnoʊ/ (listen), Italian: [sam maˈriːno]), officially the Republic of San Marino (Italian: Repubblica di San Marino), also known as the Most Serene Republic of San Marino (Italian: Serenissima Repubblica di San Marino), is an enclaved microstate surrounded by Italy, situated on the Italian Peninsula on the northeastern side of the Apennine Mountains.
 Its size is just over 61 km² (24 sq mi), with a population of 33,562.
 Its capital is the City of San Marino and its largest settlement is Dogana in the municipality of Serravalle.
 San Marino has the smallest population of all the members of the Council of Europe.
-With Italian being the official language along with strong financial connections, San Marino has strong ties to its much larger neighbour and is located close to the riviera of Rimini, one of Italy's main coastal resort areas.
+With Italian being the official language, along with strong financial and ethno-cultural connections, San Marino maintains close ties to its much larger neighbour; it is located close to the riviera of Rimini, one of Italy's main coastal resort areas.